iamMysticK23/W6_WeekendAssignment/README.md

-Week 6 Weekend Project
+:Week 6 Weekend Project
-Create full featured CRUD RESTful API
+:Create full featured CRUD RESTful API
-Creator: Kenai Epps
+:Creator: Kenai Epps

 I came up with a blog style site for this.
 Here is more information about it: